stoneflyop1/RapidJsonDemo/README.md

 # RapidJsonDemo

-Demos how to use RapidJson
+Demos how to use RapidJson.

+- base/child class (de)serialization
+- template writer serialize
+- serialize with rapidjson::Document

 ## clone repo